AledPeart/cardiff_skateboard_club/README.md

 * Account security covered by Django's 'allauth'.
 * Django form and image validation ensures inputs do not compromise the database.
 * Payment processing and securtiy covered by 'Stripe".
-* Bootstrap modals used to force amin users to confirm that they  are happy to delete a product or a review.
+* Bootstrap modals used to force admin users to confirm that they are happy to delete a product or a review.
 * Custom 404 and 500 error pages displayed if displayed if a page can't be found.
 * Button and menu links on the error pages so user can easily return to the site.